Dendrophylax lindenii: Cultivation

 Although plants in habitat occasionally experience light frost with some root tip damage, as a rule, the plants should never be subjected to freezing temperatures.
 Freezing temperatures, except for very short periods, will kill these plants in cultivation.
 Blooming is triggered by subjecting the plants to a cool, dry resting period, with only very light misting every few weeks, and lowering the humidity in the growing environment for a period of several months in late fall and early winter, when the plants are large enough to support flowering, typically with a root mass of 7-8 in across.

 Newly forming flowers will appear from the highly reduced stem in the center of the root mass, and are difficult to distinguish from aerial roots until the flower starts to develop.
 When new growth is apparent after giving the plants a resting period, resume normal watering.
 Plants which are large and have set seed pods should be given more frequent fertilizing and should be limited to only a single seed pod per plant by removing all but one immature seed pod.
 When attempting to produce seed pods from one of these plants, if the plant has multiple flowers, all of them should be hand pollinated with pollinia from a different plant, if available, and only one seed pod allowed to remain on each plant, since not all of the flowers may be successfully pollinated.
 When mature, the pod contains thousands of microscopic, dust-like seeds.

 In habitat, successful pollination of this species appears to be an infrequent, but not rare, event.
 The plants also flower irregularly in habitat, and some years do not flower at all.

+Endangered species protection

+In 2023 several environmental protection groups asked the US federal government to speed up the process to give the Ghost Orchid protections under the Endangered Species Act.
+It is believed that there are only 1,500 plants left in Florida, in just a few places, one of them being the Audubon Corkscrew Swamp Sanctuary.
+The orchid is endangered due to poaching and loss of habitat.